 Catholic Social Services is designated by the federal Office of Refugee Resettlement (ORR) to administer the state refugee resettlement program.
-Catholic Social Services helps refugees, asylees, and other eligible populations access cash and medical assistance, initial medical screenings, employment, and social adjustment services in an effort to achieve self-sufficiency.
+Catholic Social Services helps refugees, asylees, and other eligible populations access to cash and medical assistance, initial medical screenings, employment, and social adjustment services in an effort to achieve self-sufficiency.
 Catholic Social Services also provides case management services to facilitate the holistic provision of services, ensuring each refugee receives coordinated and effective interventions designed to meet each specific situation.
 Services are available to eligible populations who reside in the state of Alabama.

 Who We Serve: